anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter02.md

 <a name="2.8.3"></a>
 ### 2.8.3 Requirement Types

-The compliance and certification program intends to validate four different types of requirements and system properties:
+The compliance and Conformance program intends to validate four different types of requirements and system properties:

 * API compliance: This is the most relevant type of test case, validating the functional correctness of the system under test.
 API compliance test cases exercise only the specific well-defined APIs described in the reference architecture (see [Interfaces and APIs](../../../ref_arch/openstack/chapters/chapter05.md)).